 2. Start of the contract and how long it lasts

-3.1 We will supply the services to you in line with the proposal in all material respects.
+3.1 We will supply the services to you in line with any proposal in all material respects.

-3.2 We will do all we reasonably can to meet any performance dates shown in the proposal, but any dates will be estimates only and time will not be an essential part of performing the services (for example we will not have materially broken the contract by failing to keep to any performance dates).
+3.2 We will do all we reasonably can to meet any specified performance dates shown in any proposal, but any dates will be estimates only and time will not be an essential part of performing the services (for example we will not have materially broken the contract by failing to keep to any specific performance dates).

-3.5 We will carry out maintenance and repairs, refills or provide replacement parts to any extra fire equipment not shown in the proposal, unless you say otherwise.
-We will charge you for any work we carry out on the extra fire equipment at our standard rates, which we may amend from time to time.
+3.5 We are not required to carry out maintenance and repairs, refills, or provide replacement parts to any extra fire equipment not shown in a proposal (unless you say otherwise) or if we are unable to access this equipment.
+If we do carry out work on any extra equipment, we will charge you for any work we carry out at our standard rates, which we may amend from time to time.

-3.6 If you ask for any visits which are not included in the proposal, we will charge you at our standard rates for any extra work we carry out during the visits.
+3.6 If you ask for any visits which are not included in a proposal, we will charge you at our standard rates for any extra work we carry out during the visits.

 4. Supplying the services